 Routes List API (List Saved Routes)

-Use Routes to retrieve a list of previously saved routes using filters like date range, owner, and route name.
-For SOAP integrations, use GetRouteList.
+Use the TrackRoad Routes List API to retrieve previously saved routes using filters such as date range, owner, and route name.
+For SOAP integrations, the equivalent method is GetRouteList.

-List and filter previously saved routes (REST Routes List and SOAP GetRouteList).
+List and filter previously saved routes for reporting, dashboards, and route history lookups.

 Need the full contract?